tempesta-tech/tempesta/tempesta_fw/t/functional/README.md

 `workdir` - directory to place temporary files (configs, pidfiles, etc.) on the host.
 R/W access is required, must be absolute path.

-`nginx` - absolute path to corresponding binary.
+`nginx` - path to corresponding binary.
+The binary must be located in PATH or absolute path must be provided.

 `resourses` - absolute path to directory with sample web pages.
 Must be reachable by `nginx`.